 I always drink my water with a dash of apple cider vinegar.
 It’s supposed to be healthy, but I do it because I really like the taste.
+(My dentist would rather I didn’t.)
 A dash of lemon is a refreshing alternative.

 Top with filtered water and leave for at least 10 minutes for the flavours to develop.
 Or you can refrigerate overnight for a cold, full-flavoured drink.

 Here are some flavour combo ideas to make water taste better:

 - Pineapple and mint

 - Cucumber, lime and mint